learn through suffering C language learn through suffering

 }

-If -1 is entered, it is judged to be the end of the input.
+If -1 is entered, treat it as the end of input.

-However, the maximum and minimum values are obtained in one function other than the main function.
+However, the maximum and minimum values must be calculated within a single function outside the main function.

-If more than that is entered, it is assumed that an error is unavoidable.
+If more than 10 numbers are entered, it is acceptable for an error to occur.

-Tip: To find the minimum value, repeat the comparison with the variable that stores the maximum value.
+Hint: To find the minimum value, repeatedly compare each number with the variable storing the maximum value.

 Solution 1-1